Sedimark/Crossformer/README_package.md

 ## What is it?

 crossformer is a python package for multivariate time series data forecasting.
+The original idea is from the paper [Crossformer: A Transformer Model for Multivariate Time Series Forecasting](https://openreview.net/forum?id=vSVLM2j9eie).
+The package is designed to be easy to use and modular, so you can easily extend it to suit your needs.
+The package is implemented with the [lightning framework](https://pytorch-lightning.readthedocs.io/en/stable/) to reduce the boilerplate code.

 ## Key Features